sesam-community/content-extraction-service/README.rst

                         Note that increasing this value will also increase memory and CPU usage.
 If the value set increases resource usage beyond the capactity of the machine running the service the service process may be terminated.

+``LOGLEVEL``            Sets the log level to use.
+All logs are written to stdout.                              "info"
+                        Must be one of "trace", "debug", "info", "warn", or "error")
 ======================  =====================================================================================   ===========